zeisler/zeisler.github.io/resume/index.md

 * Collaborated with business to create benchmarking algorithms for 401k and other Investment accounts.
 * Provided the business with dynamic documentation detailing how benchmarking results were derived.
 * Paired with co-workers on features while practicing test-driven-development.
-* Developed patterns for fast feedback tests by isolated core business logic from Rails and database access.
+* Developed patterns for fast feedback tests by isolated core logic from Rails and database access.
-* Wrote command line interface to manage reference data.
-Importing/exporting of CSV into/from the database using different strategies to handle error correction and speed.
+* Wrote command line interface developer tools.
 * Created image diffing tool to detect unexpected changes to high value PDF reports.
 * Optimized slow ruby code by analyzing object allocation, performance metrics, and memory usage.
 * Highly optimized JSON API using Ruby on Rails and PostgreSQL with large data sets.